 On October 8, 2017, the Elon University Board of Trustees elected Connie Ledoux Book, provost of The Citadel, The Military College of South Carolina, and former Elon University faculty member and administrative leader, to be the university’s ninth president.
-Book will succeed President Leo M. Lambert on March 1, 2018, and is preparing for the presidential transition.
+Book began her service as president on March 1, 2018.

 I am thrilled and humbled to be chosen as Elon’s ninth president.
 Elon is one of America’s greatest success stories in higher education, defined by excellence in academics, experiential learning, global engagement and close relationships between students and their faculty and staff mentors.
 It has been a great honor to be associated with Elon through much of my professional life and I return to campus with enthusiasm to work with my colleagues to write the next defining chapters in the university’s history.
 To serve this committed, hardworking, learning-centered community as Elon’s ninth president will be the greatest privilege of my career.